ofir-frd/BreaKHis-400X/README.md

 ## About Data Collection Methodology

-"
-The BreaKHis database contains microscopic biopsy images of benign and malignant breast tumors.
+"The BreaKHis database contains microscopic biopsy images of benign and malignant breast tumors.
 Images were collected through a clinical study from January 2014 to December 2014.
 All patients referred to the P&D Laboratory, Brazil, during this period of time, with a clinical indication of BC were invited to participate in the study.
 The institutional review board approved the study and all patients gave written informed consent.
-All the data were anonymized
+All the data were anonymized."
-"

 Source: